Guides on Using Cryostat

 When you no longer desire for the Flight Recording to be Active and collecting data in your target application, select the Recording from the list by clicking the checkbox to the left of the Recording name.
 This will enable the Stop button in the toolbar.
 Click the Stop button to end the data collection.

-If the Recording has a Fixed Duration then it will automatically stop after the target JVM measures that the duration has elapsed.
+If the Recording has a fixed duration then it will automatically stop after the target JVM measures that the duration has elapsed.
 If the Recording was created with a Continuous Duration then it will collect data until explicitly stopped.

 After Stopping a Recording it remains in the Active section of the Recordings view.
 This signifies that the Recording data is still present in the target JVM, and not within Cryostat's storage.
 If the target JVM crashes, is killed, or the process otherwise restarts, then the Recording data will be lost.
 To learn how to persist the Flight Recording data, continue on to Archive a Recording.